 In her parting shot on leaving the State Department, Hillary Clinton said of her Republican critics, “They just will not live in an evidence-based world.”
 She was referring specifically to the Benghazi controversy, but her point applies much more generally.
 And for all the talk of reforming and reinventing the G.O.P., the ignorance caucus retains a firm grip on the party’s heart and mind."Evidence-based"!
 That's as annoying as "reality-based," because it's just as bogus.
 Democrats also believe what they want in defiance of the evidence: that Barack Obama is as different from George W. Bush as day is from night, that he is the great liberal / progressive hope, that he wants to protect "entitlements" while reforming them just a little, that he is a supporter of democracy the world over, that he ended the wars, that he stands firmly with ordinary Americans against the bosses and the banksters, and so on.

 Critical thinking cuts both ways.
+(Or rather, all ways.)
 It's supposed to.
-But what bothers me is that many of the people calling for teaching critical thinking haven't acquired the skills themselves, and turn out not to know what they are.
+But what bothers me is that many of the people calling for teaching critical thinking haven't mastered the skills themselves, and turn out not to know what they are.
 Critical thinking doesn't mean dismissing absurd unfounded views; it means engaging with them.
-If they really are so absurd, it should will be easy to refute them.
+If they really are so absurd, it should be easy to refute them.
 It takes some time and work, but that's part of the price of living in a hypothetically free society.